sixfeetup/ansible-role-hetzner_installimage/README.md

 See more examples in the playbooks of the different test scenarios inside the test folder.

+The role will ask for a confirmation from the user to wipe all data for each host in the play.
+This can be overwritten by using the extra variable `hetzner_installimage_user_confirmations` which expects a dictionary with the hostname as defined in the inventory as key and the value `y`.

+An example for the extra vars would look like this:

+`--extra-vars='{"hetzner_installimage_user_confirmations" : {"inventory-host-001": "y", "inventory-host-002": "y"}}'`

+If the respective host is present in the `hetzner_installimage_user_confirmations` dictionary already, then user confirmation step will be skipped for that host.

 ## Installation Steps

   * Install a new machine